katerinavlkova/english-for-designers/01-design-manifesto.md

 ## **Typography matters**:

 Typography is important because it affects how we read and understand text.
 Picking the right font and spacing makes the text easier to read and more visually appealing.
-Good typography helps convey emotions and enhances the overall experience, making the content more engaging for the reader.
+When the text is well-designed, it catches the reader's attention and keeps them engaged with what they are reading.

 ## **Learning**: